COVID-19 testing site in Wheaton ramps up capacity

 DuPage County's COVID-19 testing site in Wheaton is now providing up to 600 tests a day as public health officials warn of a concerning rise in new virus cases.

 The Illinois Department of Public Health and a downstate lab processing test results has increased the testing capacity at the drive-through site at the county fairgrounds.
-The operation had been conducting as many as 400 tests a day.
+The operation had been conducting as many as 400 daily tests.

 The site has handled well over 14,000 tests since opening June 16.
 The average positivity rate at the site stands at 2.41%, DuPage Health Department Executive Director Karen Ayala said.

-The new capacity comes as the county is averaging 97 cases per day over the last week, with the addition of Wednesday's COVID-19 data.
-Before shifting into the fourth phase of the state's reopening plan, the county had a seven-day rolling average of about 35 cases per day in mid-June.
+The new capacity comes as the county is averaging 100 cases per day over the last week, with the addition of Thursday's COVID-19 data.
+Before moving into the fourth phase of the state's reopening plan, DuPage had a seven-day rolling average of about 35 cases per day in mid-June.

-"We are now over 100 cases per day on a rolling-average perspective, and we've been there since the 16th of August," Ayala told the county board Tuesday.
-"So we are seeing a concerning 248% increase in the number of cases that are being confirmed over the past eight weeks."
+"So we are seeing a concerning 248% increase in the number of cases that are being confirmed over the past eight weeks," Ayala told the county board Tuesday.

 The county also will shift to a Monday-Friday operation after seeing a lower volume of traffic at the site on Saturdays.